Welcome

 How Support Works

-Support begins with a conversation to understand the situation and pressures involved.
+Support begins with a stabilisation conversation to understand what’s currently being held — and what’s no longer sustainable.

-From there, we explore practical next steps and, where helpful, structured support.
+From there, we identify practical next steps and, where helpful, structured support.

 Support is delivered through capacity-aware 1:1 sessions in a confidential, relational space focused on restoring clarity and reducing overload.

-Sessions may take place online or in person, depending on context.
+Sessions can take place online or in person.

 • Structured support blocks